 Effective dandruff shampoos work by addressing the causes of the condition.
-Per our friends at the Mayo Clinic, the four most common causes of dandruff are seborrheic dermatitis, otherwise known as irritated, oily skin; straight up dirty hair; a fungus called malassezia that can make your scalp bug out; and plain old dry skin.
+Per our friends at the Mayo Clinic, the four most common causes of dandruff are seborrheic dermatitis, otherwise known as irritated, oily skin; straight up dirty hair; a fungus called Malassezia that can make your scalp bug out; and plain old dry skin.
 Oh, also, dandruff is far more common in guys, possibly due to male hormones.

-Dandruff shampoos aren’t created equal, so it’s important to read the ingredients.
+Not all dandruff shampoos aren’t created equal, so it’s important to read the ingredients.
 And if your scalp shows any signs of redness or burning, stop washing your hair with the product in question.
 If you can’t find an over-the-counter shampoo that works, there are prescription options a dermatologist can describe.

 Common ingredients in dandruff shampoos: